-Although their The Beatles rooftop convert delighted many city workers, who were on their lunch break, apparently I created a traffic jam in which The Beatles emerged.
-Police at the west and Central police station were called to end the commotion.
-George Harrison also asked keyboardist Billy Preston to join them in hope that a talent outside observer would encourage the Beatles to be focused.
+Although their The Beatles rooftop concert delighted many city workers, who were on their lunch break, apparently it created a traffic jam in which The Beatles emerged.
+Police at the West and Central police station were called to end the commotion.
+George Harrison also asked keyboardist Billy Preston to join them in hope that a talented outside observer would encourage the Beatles to be focused.

 The End of an Era